What’s New With vCloud Availability 4.0-SLA Profiles

 2: vCAV-C2C-POC Deployment

-To perform site pairing, login to vCAV-C2C appliance of site A by connecting to https://VCAV-FQDN:8046 and navigating to Sites > New Site and enter IP/FQDN of VCAV appliance of Site B.
+To perform site pairing, login to the vCAV-C2C appliance of Site A by connecting to https://VCAV-FQDN:8046 and navigating to Sites > New Site, and enter the IP/FQDN of the VCAV appliance of Site B.

 Accept the SSL certificate.

-If your configuration is correct, you will see a succesful site pairing message.
+If your configuration is correct, you will see a successful site pairing message.

-Under Sites > Show all sites, you can see the pairing information.
+Under Sites > Show all sites, you see the pairing information.

-On diagnostics page you can verify health of Site A & B
+On the diagnostics page, you can verify the health of Site A & B